Last chance to save on dual-event passes to Early Stage 2021 – TechCrunch

 That’s exactly what you’ll get at TC Early Stage 2021 (Operations & Fundraising: April 1-2 and Marketing & Fundraising: July 8-9).
 Buy a dual-event pass before the early-bird deadline: Tonight, March 26 at 11:59 pm (PST).
 Save up to $100 and keep more feathers in your nest.

 The two TC Early Stage conferences present distinct experiences — different topics, speakers, subject-matter experts and presentations.
 They’re highly interactive discussions, so come ready to ask questions.
 Don’t let qualms about virtual event quality hold you back.
-Here’s what Chloe Leaaetoa, the founder of Socicraft, had to say about her virtual experience.
+Here’s what Chloe Leaaetoa, the founder of Socicraft, had to say about her virtual experience:

 Here’s a quick look at what’s on tap in April.
 Check out the full agenda — with more than 20 presentations.
 Thanks to video on demand, you can catch sessions you missed after the conference ends with your complementary Extra Crunch membership with ticket purchase.
 We’ll have more news about the experts and topics for the July TC Early Stage soon.